USAID and microfinance institutions use recent evidence to shift from traditional microfinance to other approaches.

 In the early 2000s, microcredit received extensive praise as a poverty-fighting tool, while critics claimed it indebted poor households.
-However, at the time, little rigorous evidence existed on its impacts.
-Six randomized evaluations, led by IPA- and J-PAL affiliates, found that microcredit has some benefits, such as expanding business activity, but does not reduce poverty or lead to empowerment for women on average.
+At the time, however, little rigorous evidence existed on its impacts.
+Six randomized evaluations, led by IPA- and J-PAL affiliates, found that microcredit had some benefits, such as expanding business activity, but did not reduce poverty or lead to empowerment for women on average.
 Nor were the loans harmful.
-This research has contributed to a shift in public opinion and helped propel the microfinance industry in new directions to expand financial access to the extreme poor.
+In 2018, the U.S. Agency for International Development cited this research, along with other IPA studies, in its decision to shift from traditional microfinance to the Graduation Approach and building more inclusive markets.
+The evidence also contributed to a shift in public opinion and helped propel the microfinance industry in new directions to expand financial access to the extreme poor.

 Traditionally, financial institutions excluded the poor, finding it too costly to make small loans to borrowers without credit histories or collateral.
 Yet through the expansion of group-liability lending, community-based banks, and new repayment models, microfinance institutions (MFIs) brought credit and other financial products to the poor on an unprecedented scale.
 From its beginnings as a lending experiment in Bangladeshi villages in the 1970s, microcredit expanded rapidly in the 1990s and 2000s.